aws-samples/sample-s3-rollback-tool/README.md

 KMS permissions are *not* required for the scenario 1 and 2 jobs, as DELETE operations do not encrypt or decrypt data.

-## Lambda concurrency reservations
+## AWS Lambda concurrency reservations

-**This tool does not assign [reserved concurrency](https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html)** to the Lambda functions it creates, and may consume all the available [Lambda concurrent execution quota](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html#compute-and-storage). **If you have concerns about this, review the S3 Batch Operations tasks that use Lambda (scenarios 3b and 3c), and [adjust the Lambda functions accordingly](https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html#configuring-concurrency-reserved) before running the jobs**.
-We made this design decision because 1/ at the time the functions are created the tool does not know the number of objects (if any) in scope for scenarios 3b or 3c, 2/ we don't know the lambda concurrent execution quota, or how much it is appropriate to consume, and 3/ when a function has reserved concurrency, no other function can use that concurrency.
+**This tool does not assign [reserved concurrency](https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html)** to the Lambda functions it creates, and may consume all the available [AWS Lambda concurrent execution quota](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html#compute-and-storage). **If you have concerns about this, review the S3 Batch Operations tasks that use Lambda (scenarios 3b and 3c), and [adjust the Lambda functions accordingly](https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html#configuring-concurrency-reserved) before running the jobs**.
+We made this design decision because 1/ at the time the functions are created the tool does not know the number of objects (if any) in scope for scenarios 3b or 3c, 2/ we don't know the Lambda concurrent execution quota, or how much it is appropriate to consume, and 3/ when a function has reserved concurrency, no other function can use that concurrency.
 Any reservation assigned by the tool would have been held until the CloudFormation stack was deleted.

-The lambda functions created by this tool (for use with S3 Batch Operations) have been tested with up to 1000 concurrent executions - the default quota for new AWS Accounts.
+The Lambda functions created by this tool (for use with S3 Batch Operations) have been tested with up to 1000 concurrent executions.
+Please see [Lambda quotas](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html) in the AWS documentation.

 ## FAQs